16EAGLE/basemaps/README.md

 ## Supported services and maps

 This table lists all currently implemented map services and map types and indicates whether they can be used without a map token (requiring registration at the respective service) or not.
+As of the date of implementation, all map services requiring registration offer their maps for free (please refer to the respective services' terms of use for details).

 | `map_service` | `map_type` | `map_token` required? |
  | ------ |  ------ | ------ |